Breast Implant Replacement – Changing your Breast Implant Size, Type or Brand

 Are you think about breast revision surgery?
 Are your breast implants getting old?
 If your breast implants have been in place for some time – or you have a concern – you may want to replace your breast implants with newer types of implants.
 Some patients even change out their implants a few years after surgery, because they want to change sizes or content type.

-Changing out breast implants involves what’s called Revision surgery or secondary surgery.
+Changing your breast implants involves what’s called Breast Revision surgery or secondary breast surgery.

 - Your primary breast augmentation surgery is when you first get implants inserted.

 - Any future surgery including replacement or exchange is known as revision surgery or a secondary procedure.

 Explantation vs Replacement of Older, Ageing Breast Implants: Two ways to explant your existing implants